caestradaa/real_estate_daproj/README.md

 Some specific specific questions needed to be answer such as: What is the average price per square meter per neighborhood in Barranquilla?
 Which sector has the greatest and least movement in the real estate market?
 How is the behavior of prices in relation to the built area?
 What is the most common internal distribution of offerted properties?

 ## Data Collection
-In the absence of an open database with the necessary information, the data was extracted from the real estate offers website www.metrocuadrado.com through webscrapping using Octoparse.
+In the absence of an open database with the necessary information, the data was extracted from the real estate offers website www.metrocuadrado.com through web scraping using Octoparse.
 Running a pagination cycle, 7931 property records were obtained with the following attributes:
 - Publication title (containing Property type and Neighborhood info)
 - URL
 - Sale price